cabuelow/blue-forests-app/README.md

 #### TODO

-- [ ] Problems with data quality scores, tnc fish catch, coastal protection, seagrass carbon - global and provincial averages

-- [ ] More specific labels for criteria and indicator plots
+- [ ] Need info buttons for criteria and indicators - e.g. what is kelp carbon?

-- [ ] Be able to filter by project size (i.e., small vs large)
+- [ ] Filter by project size (i.e., small vs large)

+- [ ] screenshot tool for printing dashboards etc, also data export?

+- [ ] Enabling condition page - so can see indicators underpinning

 #### From 1st end-user consulation - ideas